sunwaytechclub/STC-Tech-Night-1-Strapi/README.md

 The slides for this session is [here](https://slides.com/rainchai/deck-e89862), alternatively, you can download it [here](/slides.html)

+WHAT'S INCLUDED FOR THE SESSION:

+- [x] Creating new data model
+- [x] Creating relationship between models
+- [x] Simple authentication
+- [x] Simple endpoint accessing

+WHAT'S NOT INCLUDED FOR THE SESSION:

+- [ ] A zero to master lecture
+- [ ] File upload
+- [ ] Overriding endpoint handler
+- [ ] Setting up with external database (Using sqllite for now)

 ## Table of content 📄

 1. [Demo](#demo)